Creative Family Solutions

 Brianne prefers a more relaxed and casual approach to counseling.
 She strives to ensure a trusting, healthy therapeutic relationship with her clients- working from a combined Attachment Theory and Structural Family Therapy perspective.
 As a strengths-based counselor, she prefers to inspire change by building on hope and strengths.
 Brianne also often incorporates play and/or art into her sessions, especially with children and adolescents.

-Sara Lyon, LPC, RYT
+Sara Lyon, LPC-S, RYT

 Staff Counselor